Spice Rack Herbalism

 Cinnamon in its plant form is a tree with deep green leaves and small white flowers that turn into glossy dark berries.
 The young shoots are collected, the inner bark peeled away from the outer, and placed in the sun where it dries into lovely curls.

-A warming, stimulating herb, cinnamon helps to increase circulation and warm up the body.
+A warming, stimulating, demulcent (soothing and moistening) herb, cinnamon helps to increase circulation and warm up the body.
 It can support blood sugar regulation, aid in digestion by soothing the stomach, has antimicrobial properties, and can help to curb nausea and diarrhea.

-Adding a few cinnamon sticks to your tea or sprinkling the powder on your food is a great way to work with this plant.
+Adding a cinnamon stick to your tea or sprinkling the powder on your food is a great way to work with this plant.

 Fennel (Foeniculum vulgare)